On the existence of 4-regular matchstick graphs: Introduction

-A matchstick graph is a planar unit-distance graph.
-That is a graph drawn with straight edges in the plane such that the edges have unit length, and non-adjacent edges do not intersect.
-We call a matchstick graph 4-regular if every vertex has only degree 4.
-We call a matchstick graph $(2,4)$-regular if every vertex has only degree 2 or 4.
+A \emph{matchstick graph} is a planar unit-distance graph, i.e., a graph drawn in the plane with non-intersecting straight edges of unit length.
+A matchstick graph is called \emph{4-regular} if every vertex has degree 4, and \emph{$(2;4)$-regular} if the degree of every vertex is either 2 or 4.

-Examples of 4-regular matchstick graphs are currently known for all number of vertices $\geq52$ except for 53, 55, 56, 58, 59, 61 and 62.
-The smallest known example with 52 vertices was first presented by Heiko Harborth in 1986 [2].
-The examples with 54, 57, 65, 67, 73, 74, 77 and 85 vertices were first presented by the authors in 2016 [3][4].
-It is still an open problem if there exists at least a 4-regular matchstick graph with less than 52 vertices or a different example with 52 vertices.
+Finite 4-regular matchstick graphs are known to exist for all numbers of vertices $n \geq 52$, with the exceptions of $n \in \{53,\allowbreak 55,\allowbreak 56,\allowbreak 58,\allowbreak 59,\allowbreak 61,\allowbreak 62\}$.
+The first example, consisting of 52 vertices, was introduced by Harborth in 1986 \cite{Harborth1986}.
+Further examples with 54, 57, 65, 67, 73, 74, 77, and 85 vertices were constructed by the authors in 2016 and 2017 \cite{Winkler2016, Winkler2017}.
+Whether there exists a 4-regular matchstick graph with fewer than 52 vertices, or a non-isomorphic example with 52 vertices, remains an open problem.
+Approximate solutions for the missing vertex numbers are discussed in \cite{WinklerAprox, VogelMGC}.